gdlc/STAT_COMP/INCLASS/INCLASS_16_old.md

 **Confidence bands using Bootstrap**

-Use 5000 Bootstrap samples to create a 95% confidence band for predicted risk by level of SU
+Use 5000 Bootstrap samples to create a 95% confidence band for predicted risk for `su.grid=c(4,7,10)`.

 Suggestions: